Afghans who helped the US now fear being left behind

 Goodman said he stands by his recommendation but declined to comment further.

 The special immigration visa program allows applicants to make one appeal, and many are successful.
 Nearly 80% of 243 Afghans who appealed in the first quarter of 2021 were subsequently approved after providing additional information, according to the State Department.
-Hilal says his appeal was rejected.
+Hilal said his appeal was rejected.

 Fox reported from Washington.
 Associated Press writers Julie Watson in San Diego and Rhonda Shafner in New York contributed to this report.